 Gratia loves to make things, break things, and create pieces that celebrate the poetic nature of fragments and debris.
-She is currently an Assistant Professor of Art at Valley City State University, Aberdeen, SD where she teaches ceramics, three dimensional design, art history, and art education methods.
+She is currently an Assistant Professor of Art at Valley City State University, Valley City, ND where she teaches ceramics, three dimensional design, art history, and art education methods.

-In 2019 her work will be included in the 8th South Dakota Governor's Biennial, a traveling exhibition that will be installed at multiple venues, including the South Dakota Museum of Art, Brookings and the Washington Pavilion of Arts and Sciences, Sioux Falls.
-Gratia’s work will also be featured in Part and Parcel, a 2019 NCECA Conference Concurrent Exhibition at Studio 394, in the Northrup King Building, Minneapolis, MN.
+In 2019 her work was included in the 8th South Dakota Governor's Biennial, a traveling exhibition that will be installed at multiple venues, including the South Dakota Museum of Art, Brookings and the Washington Pavilion of Arts and Sciences, Sioux Falls.
+Gratia’s work was also featured in Part and Parcel, a 2019 NCECA Conference Concurrent Exhibition at Studio 394, in the Northrup King Building, Minneapolis, MN.